emulic/VacationChatBot/src/Daenet.LLMPlugin.TestConsole/ReadMe.md

 - Similarly, if you have a plugin named `AbcPlugin`, its configuration class should be named `AbcPluginConfig`.

 This is not a strict requirement of the Semantic Kernel (SK), but it is considered a best practice to ensure that each plugin has an associated configuration class.
 This structure helps maintain clarity and modularity in the plugin design.

-## Bootstrapping

-We provide the necessary bootstrap code to load and initialize all plugins, streamlining the entire process.
-By leveraging this bootstrap code, you can concentrate on developing the core functionality of your plugins while the framework takes care of the repetitive setup and initialization tasks.

-Using `Daenet.PluginTestConsole` simplifies the development and testing of Semantic Kernel plugins, enabling you to focus on innovation rather than infrastructure.

 ## Plugin Configuration